 As a business owner or entrepreneur, one of your most important goals is maximizing revenue.
-This can be done in multiple ways through increasing sales and cutting costs, but understanding marginal revenue is the prerequisite of your success.
-In simple words, marginal revenue is the additional revenue you earn from selling one more unit of a product or service.
+This can be done in multiple ways through increasing sales and cutting costs, but understanding marginal revenue (MR) is the prerequisite of your success.
+In simple words, MR is the additional revenue you earn from selling one more unit of a product or service.

-This article will help you calculate your marginal revenue and use it to make informed decisions about your business.
-Whether you’re a seasoned business owner or just starting out, we’ll provide you with the knowledge you need to maximize your revenue and achieve your business goals.
+This article will help you calculate your MR and use it to make informed decisions about your business.
+Whether you’re a seasoned business owner or just starting out, we’ll provide you with the knowledge you need to maximize your income and achieve your business goals.

 Enhance your business efficiency by automating your KPI tracking with an analytics tool.
 Streamline your data management and gain insightful analytics effortlessly – make the smart move to optimize your performance metrics today!